What Is Genioplasty?

 How Is Genioplasty Different From V-Line Surgery?

-V-line surgery combines chin surgery and jaw surgery to achieve a more slender lower face shape or a sharper chin profile.
-Incisions are made inside the mouth, then the lower jaw bone (mandible) is filed down and a portion of bone is removed.
-V-line surgery is a powerful way to reshape the face, creating a more sleek and better defined lower face profile.
+V-line surgery combines chin surgery and jaw surgery to create a slender lower face shape or sculpt a sharper chin profile.
+Incisions are made inside the mouth, then the lower jaw bone (mandible) is filed down, and a portion of bone is removed.
+V-line surgery is a powerful way to reshape the face, creating a better-defined lower face profile.

 How Is Genioplasty Different From Double Jaw Surgery?

 Double jaw surgery addresses both the upper jaw and the lower jaw simultaneously.
-It can provide cosmetic and/or functional improvements by resizing, repositioning or reshaping the jaw bones to bring them into better alignment.
+It can provide cosmetic and/or functional improvements by resizing, repositioning or reshaping the jaw bones to bring them into more optimal alignment.
 This is different from genioplasty, where the focus is specifically on the chin.

 Learn More About Genioplasty in Sydney

 If you are interested in learning more about your options for Asian facial bone contouring, including genioplasty, contact Asian Plastic Surgery in Sydney.
-Our specialist plastic surgeons have advanced credentials and decades of experience, as well as the inquisitive and approachable nature that contribute to a positive doctor-patient relationship.
+Our specialist plastic surgeons have advanced credentials and decades of experience, as well as the inquisitive and approachable nature required to ensure you have a positive experience.
 Call us on (02) 8962 9388 or send us a message to schedule your appointment.

 View all posts